 It’s worth noting….

 In our experience, BBC shows compete for the best stories and rarely speak to one another.
 If one avenue has closed, there will be others.
 Just look into other radio or TV stations and think of different angles that might work.
-If the local BBC radio show doesn’t bite, a business focussed programme might.
-The key is not to just lob your pitch at a team of 20,000 and hope it’ll land on the right desk (but also keep it targeted and carefully thought out – don’t pitch every story at every journalist – scattergun approaches never work!).
+If the local BBC radio show doesn’t bite, a business-focused programme might.
+The key is not to just lob your pitch at a team of 20,000 and hope it’ll land on the right desk (but also keep it targeted and carefully thought out – don’t pitch every story at every journalist – scattergun approaches never work!)

-Head to Twitter
+Head to social media

 Some suggested outlets…

 The huge BBC media empire offers many potential targets for pitches for web, television and radio news.
-Here are the ones we’ve targeted on behalf of our technology clients.
+Here are the ones we’ve targeted on behalf of our clients.

-BBC World Service:
+BBC World Service

-BBC Radio 4:
+BBC Radio 4

 Tends to be keen on business, technology and human interest stories.
 The Today Programme is an excellent slot for any news-driven comment (check out our dedicated blog on it here), often from the world of business.
 Get in touch with their researchers or with the planning team.
-Bear in mind the business team also works on specific features for the show, so it’s good to contact as well.
+Bear in mind the business team also works on specific features for the show, so it’s good to contact them as well.

-BBC 5 Live:
+BBC 5 Live

 BBC 5 Live is a radio news channel.
 The station works at a fast pace, so any reactive comment on the day’s news could go down well.
 If possible, share statistics and facts.
 It’s based at the Salford HQ.
-It also has podcasts like The Daily Interview, Let’s Talk about Tech and Wake Up to Money where interview subjects or story ideas might be welcome.
+It also has podcasts like Let’s Talk about Tech and Wake Up to Money where interview subjects or story ideas might be welcome.

-BBC Radio 1 Newsbeat:
+BBC Radio 1 Newsbeat

 This programme services the under-25 crowd by covering entertainment, pop culture, politics, fashion and entertainment.
 Keep the target demographic in mind when selecting an angle.

-BBC online:
+BBC online

 The BBC maintains a network of informational websites covering news, sport and weather as well as the BBC’s on-demand services.
 Pitch them as you would any online publication.
 Think about good images that will add visual interest to the text.

-BBC Breakfast:
+BBC Breakfast

 BBC Breakfast is a news and current affairs programme broadcast daily out of Salford.
 It’s looking for human interest stories.
 Pitch the show planner with potential contributors.

-BBC local radio and regional TV:
+BBC local radio and regional TV

 The local radio stations and regional TV studios are often hungry for local interest stories.
 Radio figures don’t tend to be high, but can be a good option if the pitch has the right angle.
-TV is harder to get but relevant spokespeople who can comment on local stories or events can work well.
+TV is harder to get, but relevant spokespeople who can comment on local stories or events can work well.
 BBC local radio operates 40 stations serving England and the Channel Islands.
-BBC One and Two between them operate at least 22 regional TV channels.
+BBC One and Two, between them, operate at least 22 regional TV channels.
 Don’t forget about BBC Scotland, BBC Northern Ireland and BBC Cymru Wales.